yhat/ggpy/docs/contributing.rst

 * Commit edits belonging together in one go: `git add <files>; git commit`
 * If you need to add or change something to your last commit: `git commit --amend`
-* Push to your own clone: `git push mine` (during the first time it will tell you to use some more arguments to setup the push for this branch)
+* Push to your own clone: `git push mine` (during the first time it will tell you to use some more arguments to set up the push for this branch)
 * Add commits to your PR: just push them : `git commit; git push mine`
 * Rebase against master get the latest changes in master and to see if your changes still apply cleanly : `git rebase origin/master`.
-If there are some conflicting changes you will be prompted to cleanup the merge conflict.
+If there are some conflicting changes you will be prompted to clean up the merge conflict.
 * Do not use `git merge origin/master` or your PR will be cluttered with merge messages.
 (Note: this is only valid for your PRs, not if you push your own code to your own repo for others to work against!)